Calculating time in Google Sheets: subtract, sum and extract date and time units

 Calculate the number of minutes between dates.

-• To find out how many seconds passed between two times, the drill is the same: substitute the start time from the end time and multiply the result by 86,400 (the number of seconds in a day):
+• To find out how many seconds passed between two times, the drill is the same: subtract the start time from the end time and multiply the result by 86,400 (the number of seconds in a day):

 =(End time - Start time) * 86400